 When you retain our services, there is no risk to you, as we work on a contingency basis.
 This means we do not take any payment for our services unless and until we secure you the compensation you are entitled to for your injuries.

-While you do not need an attorney to file a claim for compensation, having a car accident lawyer on your side can allow you to focus on your health.
+While you do not need an attorney to file a claim for compensation, having car accident attorneys on your side can allow you to focus on your health.
 We can build your case, negotiate with the negligent party or their insurance company, and, if needed, file a lawsuit and argue your case at trial.

 Call Ben Crump Law, PLLC today at 800-959-1444 for a free, no-risk case evaluation to determine whether you can sue someone for a minor car accident.